Why Major or Minor in Philosophy?

 I’ve never heard of anyone majoring in philosophy.

-Government, Politics, and Law: Thomas Jefferson (U.S. President), David Souter and Stephen Breyer (Supreme Court Justices), William Bennett (Secretary of Education and best-selling author), Patrick Buchanan (presidential candidate and political columnist), Jerry Brown (governor of California and presidential candidate), Raisa Gorbachev (former first lady of the Soviet Union), Fred Thompson (former Senator and presidential candidate).
+Government, Politics, and Law: Thomas Jefferson, David Souter and Stephen Breyer (Supreme Court Justices), Sheila Bair (Chair of FDIC), William Bennett (Secretary of Education and best-selling author), Patrick Buchanan (presidential candidate and political columnist), Jerry Brown (governor of California and presidential candidate), Raisa Gorbachev (former first lady of the Soviet Union), Fred Thompson (former Senator and presidential candidate).

 Religion: Pope John Paul II, Martin Luther King, Jr., Madelyn Murray O’Hair (famous atheist).

-Contemporary Writers: T. S. Eliot, Christopher Hitchens, Mary Higgins Clark, James Michener, Iris Murdoch, Alexander Solzhenitsin, Umberto Eco, M. Scott Peck, Ken Follett, Susan Sontag, Sam Harris, David Foster Wallace, Ayn Rand, Elie Wiesel, and Yann Martel.
+Contemporary Writers: T. S. Eliot, Christopher Hitchens, Mary Higgins Clark, James Michener, Iris Murdoch, Alexander Solzhenitsin, Umberto Eco, M. Scott Peck, Ken Follett, Susan Sontag, Sam Harris, David Foster Wallace, Ayn Rand, Elie Wiesel, Nic Pizzolatto, Yann Martel, J.D.
+Vance.

-Performers and Broadcasters: Juan Williams, Harrison Ford, Susan Sarandon, Woody Allen, Richard Gere, Steve Martin, George Carlin, Jay Leno, Dennis Miller, Kim Thayill (Soundgarden), Stone Phillips, John Chancellor, Alex Trebek, Gene Siskel, Willard Scott, Jimmy Kimmel, Ricky Gervais (creator of The Office), Wes Anderson, Ethan Coen.
+Performers and Broadcasters: Juan Williams, Kennedy (MTV VJ and political commentator), Katy Tur, Harrison Ford, Susan Sarandon, Lana Del Rey, Dessa, Woody Allen, Richard Gere, Steve Martin, George Carlin, Jay Leno, Dennis Miller, Kim Thayill (Soundgarden), Stone Phillips, John Chancellor, Alex Trebek, Gene Siskel, Willard Scott, Jimmy Kimmel, Ricky Gervais (creator of The Office), Wes Anderson, Ethan Coen.

-Sports: Bruce Lee, Phil Jackson, Michael McKaskey (Owner, Chicago Bears), Aaron Talylor (OT, Notre Dame and the Green Bay Packers).
+Sports: Bruce Lee, Phil Jackson, Michael McKaskey (Owner, Chicago Bears), Arian Foster (Houston Texans), Aaron Talylor (OT, Notre Dame and the Green Bay Packers).